gemini3d/gemini-examples/init/arcs/README.md

 3. An angled arc that is double the standard width in ./angle\_wide
 4. An angled multiple arc system in ./angle\_multiple
 5. An angled arc that moves in ./angle\_moving
-6. An angled arc that is double standard width on a grid than encompasses most of AK in ./angle\_wid\_nonuniform .
+6. An angled arc that is double standard width on a grid than encompasses most of AK in ./angle\_wide\_nonuniform .
 This is the candidate "master grid" example we are considering right now...
+7. A python example of of an angled arc with a background flow in ./arcs\_python.
+This uses the nonuniform grid ./angle\_wide\_nonuniform.

 ## GEMINI Installation